On Clarity in Performance Reporting

 As a result, when clarity is insufficient, effort does not flow into redesigning the visual architecture.
 It flows into commentary.

 This dynamic is not accidental.
-It is a predictable consequence of the design cycle:
+It is a predictable consequence of the design layer:

 • visual structure is perceived as “fixed”